CakeDC/cakephp-inertia/Docs/Documentation/How-to-Use.md

 $builder->connect('/', ['controller' => 'Pages', 'action' => 'test1']);
 ```

-If you excuted previously create_vue_app the vue pages Test1.vue and Test.vue ae in the resources/components/pages drirectory, check it
+If you executed previously create_vue_app the vue pages Test1.vue and Test.vue ae in the resources/components/pages directory, check it

 For development exec Vite server on the container